menu

 Demographics

-The citizens of Gallatin - Jamesport are slightly less educated than the national average of 21.84% for the average city or town: 16.80% of adults in Gallatin - Jamesport have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Gallatin - Jamesport rank slightly lower than the national average.
+16.80% of adults 25 and older in Gallatin - Jamesport have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Gallatin - Jamesport in 2018 was $27,742, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $110,968 for a family of four.
 However, Gallatin - Jamesport contains both very wealthy and poor people as well.